A Passion to Help Young Women

 In the past 4 years this group delivered to Farmington a huge supply of the items needed for the kits including 2100 shields, 2300 liners and 475 tote bags.

 Buff Cummings says, “Our volunteers, unanimously and routinely, tell me how good it makes them feel to participate in this ministry.”

-The kits have been hand-delivered with careful professional instruction to villages in over 25 countries in Africa, Central and South America and Southeast Asia, as well as to refugee camps in the Middle East, by more than 40 established mission groups including Birmingham First mission trip participants, Shawn David, Susan Hegel and Nancy Smith.
-The instruction increases the knowledge of topics such as puberty and menstrual cycles, fertility, anatomy (male and female), contraception, abstinence, self-defense, self-respect, and the dangers of human trafficking.
+The kits have been hand-delivered with careful professional instruction to villages in over 25 countries in Africa, Central and South America and Southeast Asia, as well as to refugee camps in the Middle East, by more than 40 established Mission groups including Birmingham First mission trip participants, Shawn David, Susan Hegel and Nancy Smith.
+The instruction increases the knowledge of topics such as puberty and menstrual cycles, fertility and anatomy (male and female), how to use the kits (wash out the liners with no running water or trash facilities), contraception and abstinence, self defense and self-respect, and the dangers of human trafficking.

 “The volunteers all tell me how much they love participating in this effort.
 It makes them feel they are making a difference in girls’ lives and they are!!!
 Of course, now the need is so much more relevant to their own lives as the masks we are making are being used locally for friends, family and health care providers.
 When the world returns to a new version of normal, we look forward to more reports of successful donations to girls in need the world over.” – Buff Cummings